 - dashes of kosher salt to taste

 - For the Chicken: Combine salt, cumin, coriander, and cayenne in small bowl.
 Sprinkle both sides of dry, evenly-pounded chicken with spice mixture, pressing in so mixture sticks.
 Place chicken in single layer and set aside.
 Whisk yogurt, oil, ginger, and garlic together in large bowl and set aside.

-- For the Sauce (can be made a day or two before, without chicken): Heat oil in large heavy pot over medium heat.
+- Prepare the Sauce (can be done up to 2 days in advance): Heat oil in large heavy pot over medium heat.
 Add onion and cook until golden, about 8 minutes.
 Add garlic, ginger, tomato paste, and cook about 3 minutes.
 Add the rest of sauce ingredients and bring to boil.
 Reduce to medium low, cover, and simmer 15 minutes, stirring occasionally.
 Lastly, stir in cream and return to simmer a few minutes.
 Remove from heat and cover to keep warm.

 - Category: main dish